torpkev/domain_docs/language.md

 Additional translated language files:

-- [Russian](https://torpkev.github.io/domain_docs/resources/user/mircus/lang.yml) provided by Mircus Izgoi
+- [Russian](https://torpkev.github.io/domain_docs/resources/user/mircus/lang.zip) provided by Mircus Izgoi (zipped as it does not display properly in the browser)